programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ### MySQL Community Server

 This is the server where the database is stored.
 It needs to be installed and started for you to connect to it and store data.
 Below we will download the files, install and start the server.
+This lesson was done using Version 5.7 of MySQL and 6.3 of MySQL Workbench.

 #### Download install file for MySQL Community Server
 Click on this link: [https://dev.mysql.com/downloads/mysql/](https://dev.mysql.com/downloads/mysql/).
 Scroll down and click to **Select Operating System** that matches your computer.
 If necessary, **Select OS Version**.
 Once you have done that click the blue **Download** button.
 On the download page, scroll down, you have the option of starting the download by clicking **No thanks, just start my download.**